Sunday, 16 March 2025

 Carter opted to move all filming to Vancouver, both for British Columbia's landscape and to save on the budget.
 This raised a new problem as, in 1993, Vancouver did not yet have any established makeup effects studios the same way California did.

-Instead, The X-Files makeup effects were handled by Toby Lindala, who had been brought on the show by makeup artist Fern Levin.
-Lindala to that point had no real experience in the industry for doing special makeup effects, as he explained to Fangoria;
+The makeup effects of X-Files were handled by Toby Lindala, who was brought on the show by makeup artist Fern Levin.
+At this point Lindala was a novice, as he said to Fangoria;

 'I started out on a pretty low-budget scifi/horror show called Xtro II, creating a bunch of effects gags of a creature mutilating people.
 I also did a lot of straight make-up which gives you more of a connection with real skin tones and facial features rather than going way over the top in sculpture and painting.
 It helps when you study the actual anatomy of people and things'.

-The first episode to require a complex makeup effect was 'Ice', for shots of parasitic worms crawling under people's skin.
-Lindala explained how he achieved the effect in Cinefantastique;
+This was the first episode where Lindala tackled a proper makeup effect; the shots of parasitic worms crawling under people's skin.
+Lindala explained how he done it in Cinefantastique;

 'I wanted to keep it really subtle so you could see the shadow of something moving under the skin.
 We made casts of the backs of the actors’ necks, (which) would match into all the wrinkles and folds of their necks.
 Underneath that we made this channel, a kind of S-curve on the one side and an arc on the other, which housed a cable.
 On the S-curve we had two monofilaments coming off a row of beads which we drilled holes into.
 We rigged it up so you could puppeteer these beads under the skin and make them inch along, so they would spread out.
 By pulling the other cable you could make them contract.
 It worked quite effectively.'